solarc3/Combined-EQ/README.md

 | Peaking | 9200 Hz  | 5.19 | -1.0 dB |

 ### Fixed Band EQs
-In case of using fixed band (also called graphic) equalizer, apply preamp of **-2.2dB** (if available) and set gains manually with these parameters.

 | Type    | Fc       |    Q | Gain    |
 |:--------|:---------|:-----|:--------|